Ajendrashukla/excel-sheet-splitter/README.md

 # excel-sheet-splitter
 # Excel Sheet Splitter

 Excel Sheet Splitter is a web application built with Flask that allows you to upload an Excel file, split its sheets into individual Excel files, and save them in a designated folder.
 It also returns links to the split files after the process.
-This project is designed to fulfill the requirements of splitting Excel sheets into separate files using a Python interface, receiving input in JSON format for POST submissions, and returning output in JSON format.
+This project is designed to fulfill the requirements of splitting Excel sheets into separate files using a Python interface.
 ## Features

 - Upload an Excel file.